 A reasonable amount of time will be given to employees to clean-up and/or change their clothing to conform with the Appearance Guidelines, whenever extraordinary circumstances dictate.
-IN WITNESS WHEREOF, the undersigned agree to submit this Memorandum of Understanding effective July 1, 1998 - June 30, 2002 to the appropriate bodies.
+IN WITNESS WHEREOF, the undersigned agree to submit this Memorandum of Understanding effective July 1, 2002 - June 30, 2005.

-Date: May 12, 2000
+Date: May 14, 2002